eagronin/weather-clustering-spark-acquire/README.md

  ...
 ```

-Once the model is created, we can determine the center measurement of each cluster:
+The fitted model is then used to determine the center measurement of each cluster:

 ```python
 centers = model.clusterCenters()
 centers
 ```

-These cluster centers are as follows:
+These cluster centers are shown below:

 ```
 [array([-0.13720796,  0.6061152 ,  0.22970948, -0.62174454,  0.40604553, -0.63465994, -0.42215364]),